Linda's Nephew: Biography

 The band toured extensively throughout England in 2007 and 2008, playing house parties and supporting Enter Shikari, The Dykeenies, I Was a Cub Scout, Rolo Tomassi and oddly, From The Jam.

-The song 'Michael Barrymore' was played by Kissy Sell Out in the summer of 2008 on his 'In New DJs We Trust' on Radio 1 and the band were named Unsigned Band of the Month for June.
+The song 'Michael Barrymore' was played by Kissy Sell Out in the summer of 2008 on his 'In New DJs We Trust' on Radio 1 and the band was named Unsigned Band of the Month for June.

 Jaime joined Look See Proof as keyboardist and vocalist in August 2008.